Monday, February 18, 2019

 If the Deep State staged a coup in the US with the assassination of John Kennedy, what about the Deep State's attempted coup against Donald Trump at the opening of his first term?

-Will the plotters succeed in another coup?
-Who should choose the American presidents, the American citizens, or the leaders of the FBI, CIA, etc.?
+The Deep State staged a successful coup in November 1963.
+Will the plotters succeed in another coup against Trump?
+After all, who should choose the American presidents, the American citizens, or the leaders of the FBI, CIA, etc.?

 Thursday, February 14, 2019